Four Tips To Increase Turmeric Absorption

 Quercetin is a flavonoid found in many plant foods such as onions, capers, and Serrano peppers, and is known to inhibit an enzyme that inactivates curcumin.
 Adding turmeric to quercetin-rich foods can increase the absorbability of turmeric in the body (vii)(ix).

-A hot coconut curry made with coconut milk, black pepper, turmeric and onions is a great option for maximizing your body’s ability to absorb turmeric.
+A hot coconut curry made with coconut milk, black pepper, turmeric, and onions is a delicious way to support your body’s ability to absorb turmeric.

 GOLDEN MILK RECIPE